lilyxl8-zz/ruby-projects/chess/README.md

 ## Instructions

-- Clone repo locally and install gems
+- Clone repo locally and `bundle install`
-- Run ruby play_chess.rb from the terminal while in the project directory
+- Run `ruby play_chess.rb` from the terminal while in the project directory

 ## Object Oriented Implementation